sylvainmetayer/epsi-i4-sauvegarde/nextcloud_vm.md

 ## Setup

-1. Create an user 'epsi-nextcloud' and add a ssh key *without* passphrase.
+1. Create an user 'epsi-nextcloud' and add to this user a ssh key *without* passphrase.

     ```bash
     sudo adduser epsi-nextcloud && sudo su epsi-nextcloud